nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ## How To Get Started

 Listen, I'm not a fashion or clothing person and it can be overwhelming to put together a whole look.
 I have a hard time finding clothes that look good on me or that I even like.
+Anything I find on Pinterest won't work for me, I'm obviously not an Instagram model, and honestly?
+Most people aren't.

+So.
+My advice:

-So start with one piece of clothing that you really like and build around it.
+Start with one piece of clothing that you really like and build around it.

 ## What are the essentials?